-The purpose of this code of conduct is to make several agreements with the persons who carry out work in 's technical buildings (Headends, Switches, computer rooms, ...).
+The purpose of this code of conduct is to make several agreements with the persons who carry out work in Wyre's technical buildings (Headends, Switches, computer rooms, ...).

-B. Fire protection and prevention in Technical Buildings
+B. Fire protection and prevention in Wyre Technical Buildings

-Always follow the procedure "Fire protection and prevention in stations".
-This procedure is available in every technical building at the entrance in a clearly visible place.
+Always follow the procedure "Fire protection and prevention in Wyre stations".
+This procedure is available in every Wyre technical building at the entrance in a clearly visible place.

 C. Entering and leaving the building